cqse/teamscale-polarion-plugin/README.md

 **Work item link changes:** Polarion does not generate a change/field diff for the opposite end of the link (the backward link).
 Still, this an interesting information to clients, so they can act upon link changes (since both ends are interfeered).
 Therefore, the plugin creates those field diffs for the backward links on top of what Polarion returns as changes for the forward links.
 In the example above, Polarion returns a field diff representing A links B (using the _parent_ link role), besides creating a change that represents that link from A to B, the plugin also creates a change (on the json output only, not in Polarion database) to represent a work item change in B (as B also links A via the _parent_ role).

 **Items moved to the recycle bin (soft deletion):** In Polarion, users can soft delete items by moving them to the [recycle bin](https://docs.plm.automation.siemens.com/content/polarion/19.3/help/en_US/user_and_administration_help/user_guide/work_with_documents/work_items_in_documents/work_item_recycle_bin.html).
 These items do not show up in documents (only if you open the recycle bin UI) but they're still valid items when we query the work item table in Polarion database (and consequently they're still related to the document in the database).
 As of now, the plugin only detects work item deletion if items are in the recycle bin.
-For [hard deletions](https://docs.plm.automation.siemens.com/content/polarion/20/help/en_US/user_and_administration_help/user_guide/work_items/work_item_actions/delete_work_items.html), the plugin is not currently able to detectem them.
+For [hard deletions](https://docs.plm.automation.siemens.com/content/polarion/20/help/en_US/user_and_administration_help/user_guide/work_items/work_item_actions/delete_work_items.html), the plugin is not currently able to detect them since Polarion does not provide an API for that.
 See next.

 **Items deleted permanently:** We have not found a way to query [permanently deleted items](https://docs.plm.automation.siemens.com/content/polarion/20/help/en_US/user_and_administration_help/user_guide/work_items/work_item_actions/delete_work_items.html) utilizing the Polarion Java API.
 Therefore, the current solution is to leave that job to the client side.
 For that reason, every response the plugin sends back to the client contains a list of all work item ids that are valid (not deleted) at the moment.
 On the client side, applications can build some logic around that.
 For instance:
  - Client builds a set (A) of item ids known to the client before request